mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Mac OS X - Miscellaneous Items.md

 ### Clean up the Mac OS X Mail index.

-Use this command in Mac OS X 10.7, 10.8 and 10.9 (Lion, Mountain Lion, Mavericks):
+Use this SQLite command in Mac OS X 10.7, 10.8 and 10.9 (Lion, Mountain Lion, Mavericks):

     sqlite3 ~/Library/Mail/V2/MailData/Envelope\ Index vacuum

-Use this command in Mac OS X 10.6 (Snow Leopard):
+Use this SQLite command in Mac OS X 10.6 (Snow Leopard):

     /usr/bin/sqlite3 ~/Library/Mail/Envelope\ Index vacuum

+## Clean up the iPhoto database.

+Go into the `iPhoto Library` directory:

+    cd ~/Pictures/iPhoto\ Library

+And run this Bash script to get SQLite to do it’s thing:

+    for dbase in *.db; do sqlite3 $dbase "vacuum;"; done

 ***